 The branch breaks, and he starts to fall.

-Each item in a track file is called a cue.
+Each item within the track file is called a cue.
 Each cue has a start time and end time separated by an arrow, with cue text in the line below.
-Cues can optionally also have IDs:
+Cues can optionally also have IDs like

 manuscript in the example below.
 Cues are separated by an empty line.

 Left uninspired by the crust of railroad earth

 00:00:13.200 --> 00:00:16.900

 that touched the lead to the pages of your manuscript.

 hours:minutes:seconds.milliseconds format.
 Parsing is strict.
 Meaning, numbers must be zero padded if necessary: hours, minutes, and seconds must have two digits (00 for a zero value) and milliseconds must have three digits (000 for a zero value).
 There is an excellent WebVTT validator at Live WebVTT Validator, which checks for errors in time formatting, and problems such as non-sequential times.

 You can create a VTT file by hand, thought there are many services that will create them for you.